favonia/cloudflare-ddns/docs/designs/local-iface-multi-address.markdown

 - Empty detection for a configured family is treated as a failure.
 - Metadata drift remains warn-only.
 TTL, proxy, or comment mismatches do not trigger destructive correction by themselves.
 - WAF reconciliation uses keep-and-fill semantics to preserve coverage.
-- Monitor and notifier contracts remain unchanged.
+- Heartbeat and notifier contracts remain unchanged.

 ## Scope Boundary